LEARN

 Where to get moles checked: Finding a clinic to perform a mole check

-Whether you have moles or other spots of concern, or if you are at risk of skin cancer and want a full body skin check for screening purposes, you need to decide where to have your mole check.
+Whether you have moles or other spots of concern, or if you are at risk of skin cancer and want a full body skin check for screening purposes, you need to decide where to have your moles checked.

 The person examining you should have experience in detecting and managing skin cancer, both melanoma and non-melanoma skin cancer.
 They should also have qualifications that demonstrate their competence in this field.

-• All dermatologists should have appropriate experience and qualifications to competently diagnose and manage skin cancers.
+• All dermatologists should have appropriate experience and qualifications to diagnose and manage skin cancers competently.
 To see a dermatologist in Australia, you first need a referral from a general practitioner or other doctor.
 This can sometimes cause a delay before the dermatologist can see you, which in Melbourne is often compounded by long waiting periods to see dermatologists.

-• Skin photography and mole mapping clinics offer a service where your moles and/or the entire surface of your skin is photographed by a nurse and the photographs reviewed by a dermatologist or other doctor.
-In these clinics, the nurse examining your skin may not be allowed or properly qualified to diagnose spots of concern which means you may have to wait for a report after a doctor has reviewed the photographs.
+• Skin photography and molemap clinics offer a service where your moles and/or the entire surface of your skin is photographed by a nurse and the photographs are reviewed by a dermatologist or other doctor.
+In these clinics, the nurse examining your skin may not be allowed or properly qualified to diagnose spots of concern, which means you may have to wait for a report after a doctor has reviewed the photographs.
 These clinics may not offer treatments for potential skin cancers they have detected, meaning that you would then need to find someone else to manage the suspicious spot.

-You can easily find an accredited skin cancer doctor near you by using the Skin Cancer College’s “Locate a Doctor” directory at skincancercollege.org/locate-a-doctor.
+You can easily find an accredited skin cancer doctor near you by using the Skin Cancer College’s “Locate a Doctor” directory.

 Mole check